ciesluk/Bike-Service-Pricing-Panel-Webpage/README.md

 - CSS3
 - Images created with Canva

+## Link to Project
+Project was deployed on Heroku.
+Please visit the link below to view the project.

+<a href="https://bike-service-pricing-panel.herokuapp.com/">Bike Service Pricing Panel</a>

 ## How to Install

 Copy this line of code into the terminal on Visual Studio Code and you will be able to access the files used to create the website.